IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

  - The default key derivation function is KDF_HMAC_SHA1.
  - The default message authentication code is HMAC-SHA-1-96.

+Given that the TCP-AO KeyID is a local field and has no global meaning, hosts have no guarantee that a KeyID of 0 will be unequivocally recognised as designating the default MKT specified in this document.
+{{Section 7.5.1 of RFC5925}} indicates that hosts receiving SYN segments with TCP-AO enabled and no matching MKT should remove the option and accept them.
+A client initiating a TCP connection in the opportunistic mode of TCP-AO MUST check that the server accepted the use of TCP-AO in this mode by replying using the default MKT before deriving a secure MKT as described in this document.

 ## Derivation of the secure TCP AO MKT

 The Master key for the MKT to protect the TCP packets after the transmission